AP sources: Doctors believe Wentz tore ACL, out for year

-LOS ANGELES (AP) — Two sources familiar with the injury tell The Associated Press that doctors believe Philadelphia Eagles quarterback Carson Wentz tore his left anterior cruciate ligament in a win over the Rams on Sunday and will miss the rest of the season and playoffs.
+Two sources familiar with the injury told The Associated Press that doctors believe Wentz tore his left anterior cruciate ligament in a 43-35 comeback win over the Rams on Sunday and will miss the rest of the season and playoffs.

 “I don’t know anything until we evaluate him (Monday),” Eagles coach Doug Pederson said.

+Wentz wrote on Twitter: “NFC East Champs!
+So proud of the resiliency of this team.
+Such a special group of men.
+And I greatly appreciate all the prayers!
+I know my God is a powerful one with a perfect plan.
+Time to just lean in to him and trust whatever the circumstances! #Proverbs3:5-6”

-Wentz was hurt late in the third quarter of Philadelphia’s 43-35 comeback win at Los Angeles .
+Wentz was hurt late in the third quarter at Los Angeles.
 Backup Nick Foles rallied the Eagles (11-2) to a win that secured the NFC East title and put them in first place in the conference with three games remaining.

 “Everyone is really excited about the win but you have your starting quarterback go down, it’s emotional,” Foles said.
 “It’s emotional for me.
 I work with him every day so I’m dealing with that.”

+Wentz is the latest NFL star to go down in a season in which several high-profile players have been sidelined.
+Seahawks cornerback Richard Sherman and safety Kam Chancellor, Texans defensive lineman J.J.
+Watt and quarterback Deshaun Watson, Giants receivers Odell Beckham Jr. and Brandon Marshall, Chiefs safety Eric Berry, Browns tackle Joe Thomas and Vikings running back Dalvin Cook and quarterback Sam Bradford each sustained season-ending injuries.

+After starting all 16 games as a rookie, Wentz made a giant leap this year.
+He passed for 3,296 yards, 33 TDs and only seven interceptions.

-Wentz was hit hard as he scrambled into the end zone on a play that was called back because of holding.
-He stayed in the game and threw a 3-yard touchdown pass to Alshon Jeffery four plays later , setting the franchise record for most TD passes in a season with 33.
+Wentz again was spectacular against the Rams before he got hurt after getting hit hard as he scrambled into the end zone on a play that was called back because of holding.
+He stayed in the game and threw a 3-yard TD pass to Alshon Jeffery on fourth down four plays later, setting the franchise record for most TD passes in a season.

 “It shows how tough he is,” Pederson said.